xyzshantaram/campfire/README.md

     <img src='campfire.png' alt='campfire logo' width=256 height=256>
 </p>

-Campfire provides small utilities to simplify building web applications with vanilla JavaScript.
-It does not impose on you a way to build your application or create unnecessary abstractions - you only get the bare minimum to make developing with the DOM easy.

-Turn your dumpster fire into a Campfire today!
+Campfire is a collection of small utilities to make developing with vanilla JS easy.

+It is kept lightweight on purpose, aiming to provide the bare minimum necessary to make development easier.

 ### Features

-- Small size (~1kb gzipped!)
+- Small size (~2kb gzipped!)
-- No unnecessary boilerplate, Campfire is just one import away
-- Work directly with DOM elements
+- Easy to get started with (just one import statement away!)
 - Reactive data using a publish-subscribe model
 - String templating functionality using mustaches